irespezza/Bob-Carl/README.md

-# Analysis of TK data set — MM/YYYY to MM/YYYY
+# Analysis of voluntary departures data set — FY 2007 - 2017

 This repository contains data, analytic code, and findings that support portions of the article, “[TKTKTKTK](https://www.google.com),” published Month Date, Year.
 Please read that article, which contains important context and details, before proceeding.

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses Excel spreadsheets.

 The spreadsheets come from the following sources:

 - Name of source:
-  - `name_of_spreadsheet.xlsx`: Raw data of TKTKTK
+  - `voluntary_departure_FY_2007-2017.xlsx`: Raw data from the Department of Justice

 Each of the spreadsheets contain, among others, the following columns relevant to the analysis:

-- `tktktk` — TK description
-- `tktktk` — TK description
+- 'voluntary_departure' — the total of total removal decisions, total of voluntary departure decisions, and the percent voluntary departure by fiscal year for the last 10 years.

 ## Methodology